 The Quality Improvement Plan (QIP), and the Excel spreadsheet in particular, include many terms that our community may not be familiar with.
 While it is impossible to define every term in the document, we have provided a brief QIP Glossary which we hope will assist you as you review our plan.

 Southlake’s QIP is made up of the following::

 A summary document that provides a brief overview of our QIP, highlighting our top priorities for the year.
 Also included is a summary of the manner and extent to which the compensation of our executives is linked to their achievement of performance targets.

 A detailed spreadsheet that includes:

 - A core set of indicators that the Ministry has required us to report on and additional individual improvement objectives set by Southlake.

 - Our recent performance for the period specified for each selected measure and our targets for improvement.

-- Strategies for achieving our improvement goals are included for all items of high priority
+- Strategies for achieving our improvement goals are included

 The executive sign off includes a declaration by the Chair of our Board of Directors, Chair of the Board Committee on Quality and the President & Chief Executive Officer, which confirms that Southlake Regional Health Centre is in full compliance with the requirements under the Excellent Care for All Act.